eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/filtered_topic_keys.rst

             ros2 run demo_keys_filtering_cpp filtered_keyed_controller

-The resulting output should be similar to the following, in which the controller node is receiving data from the sensors and filtering it based on the sensor_id (topic instances, sensors 2 to 4).
+The resulting output should be similar to the following, in which the controller node is only receiving data from the specified sensors, i.e. sensors which sensor_id is in the range [2, 4].
 In addition, only when the measurement is greater than 60, the controller node will receive data.
-That is what it is specified in the filter expression ``sensor_id >= 2 AND sensor_id <= 4``:
+That is specified in the filter expression ``sensor_id >= 2 AND sensor_id <= 4``:

 .. raw:: html